oVirt/ovirt-site/source/api/pythonapi.html.md

          except Exception as e:
              print 'Failed to remove VM:\n%s' % str(e)

-         print 'Waiting for vm to be deleted' while 1:
+         print 'Waiting for VM to be deleted' while 1:
              try:
                  if VM_NAME not in [vm.name for vm in api.vms.list()]: